Noughts & Crosses (novel series): Crossfire

 Troy and Libby become friends, but after a brief romance, their relationship sours and they become bitter rivals.
 Callie Rose attends law school and later works for a prominent lawyer, becoming one of the best barristers in the country; Nathan is killed in a hit-and-run, leaving Sephy and Troy devastated.
-Over the next two years Sonny returns to Sephy's life and they resume their relationship, but Troy discovers what appears to be the same car that killed Nathan on Sonny's land, leaving him convinced that Sonny murdered his father.
+Over the next two years, Sonny returns to Sephy's life and they resume their relationship, but Troy discovers what appears to be the same car that killed Nathan on Sonny's land, leaving him convinced that Sonny murdered his father.

 With Dan's help, Tobey is elected as the first Nought Prime Minister, but Dan is later murdered at a party attended by Tobey, Sephy, and Owen Dowd.
 Tobey is arrested for the crime and enlists Callie Rose to defend him.
-The two go on to have a one night stand, but Callie Rose is repulsed to learn of his past affiliation with Noughts Forever.
+The two go on to have a one-night stand, but Callie Rose is repulsed to learn of his past affiliation with Nought Forever.
 When she threatens to drop him as a client, he blackmails her into continuing to defend him by threatening to reveal their affair to her employers.

 When she finally learns of her father's identity, Libby disowns Misty and contacts Tobey.
 Unwilling to lose the financial support Tobey has been providing, Misty abducts Libby and Troy, holding them hostage to extort more money from Tobey.
-However, several of Dan's former enforcers murder Misty and take the teenagers captive themselves, demanding that Callie Rose drop Tobey as a client and that he pleads guilty.
-In an effort to get Callie Rose to comply with the kidnappers' demands, Tobey tells her that Sephy murdered Dan, and that he covered for her by planting evidence to make himself appear guilty.
+However, several of Dan's former enforcers murder Misty and take the teenagers captive themselves, demanding that Callie Rose drop Tobey as a client and that he plead guilty.
+To get Callie Rose to comply with the kidnappers' demands, Tobey tells her that Sephy murdered Dan and that he covered for her by planting evidence to make himself appear guilty.
 Despite this revelation and the danger to Libby and Troy, Callie Rose continues to defend Tobey, who pleads his innocence as the trial begins.
 In response, the kidnappers decide to leave Libby and Troy to die, sealing them in their cellar prison.